Quebec Charter of Values

 The PQ had a minority government; Marois called an early election to obtain a greater vote of confidence.
+The political objective of the PQ was to foster an alliance between seemingly opposing groups, the traditionalists and the progressives, in order to facilitate the emergence of a new type of majority.
 The bill died as of the 2014 election, which was won by the Quebec Liberal Party.
 The Charter of Quebec Values was argued to be a contributing factor in the PQ’s loss of power (although the bill was polled with higher public opinion support than the governing party itself).
 The Liberals were opposed to the legislation, but party leader Philippe Couillard pledged during the campaign to put forward a less strict set of measures on the reasonable accommodation issue.

 Chronology

 The proposal was first announced on May 22, 2013.

 The Charter was officially proposed on September 10, 2013.

 The bill died on the order paper as of March 5, 2014.

 During the subsequent election campaign Premier Pauline Marois promised that if elected she would apply the notwithstanding clause to shield the Charter from legal challenges.